 for information about submitting meaningful comments.

-All Porcupine Caribou Management Agreement (PCMA) Parties have unanimously agreed that development in the Arctic National Wildlife Refuge should not be allowed because of the detrimental effect it will have on the Porcupine Caribou Herd, and that consideration must be given to Indigenous Peoples’ subsistence, way of life, and well-being.
+All Porcupine Caribou Management Agreement (PCMA) Parties have unanimously agreed that development in the Arctic National Wildlife Refuge could have a significant detrimental effect it will have on the Porcupine Caribou Herd, and that consideration must be given to Indigenous Peoples’ subsistence, way of life, and well-being.

 PCMB Response to Notice of Intent